 The discovery of Emmett Till’s body has reignited calls for justice in his case.
 The original trial of Till’s killers, Roy Bryant and J.W.
 Milam, was a sham.
 The men were acquitted by an all-white jury, even though they later admitted to killing Till.

-See also Emmett Till Funeral Photo
+See also Lyme Disease Tick Photo

 Emmett Till’s death helped galvanize the Civil Rights Movement.
 Till’s mother, Mamie Till-Mobley, insisted on an open-casket funeral, so that the world could see the brutality of racism.
 The images of Till’s mutilated body helped to shatter the illusion of racial equality in the Jim Crow South.